St. Luke's Hospital's COVID-19 Vaccine Clinic welcomes and thanks you for doing your part to help keep our community healthy.

 First or Second Dose:

-The U.S. Food and Drug Administration (FDA) has granted full approval for COMIRNATY/Pfizer BioNTech's COVID-19 Vaccine for people 16 years of age and older.
+The U.S. Food and Drug Administration (FDA) has granted full approval for the Pfizer Comirnaty COVID-19 Vaccine for people 16 years of age and older.
 For children 12 to 15 years of age, the vaccine can be administered under an Emergency Use Authorization.
 The second dose of the vaccine is given at least 21 days after the first dose.

-Vaccine doses are administered by appointment only at St. Luke's Vaccine Clinic on a first come, first served basis to individuals who have pre-registered.
+Vaccine doses are administered by appointment only at St. Luke's Vaccine Clinic to individuals who meet state guidelines as stated above and have pre-registered.
+Our vaccine clinic is unable to accommodate walk-in requests.

 St. Luke's Vaccine Clinic is located on our Chesterfield hospital campus in the Institute for Health Education, which is on the second floor (lower-level atrium area) of the North Medical Office Building (222 S. Woods Mill Road).
 Parking is available in the North/South parking garage or on surface lots adjacent to the medical office building.